From Pericenter and Back: Full Debris Stream Evolution in Tidal Disruption Events: Discussion and conclusion

 When the stream returns near the black hole, it vertically collapses under the tidal force.
 In the hydrostatic regime, the gas gets squeezed only once close to pericenter.
 The resulting nozzle shock was studied in a recent simulation \citep{bonnerot2021-nozzle}, finding that it does not inflate the stream significantly.
 In the ballistic regime, our model predicts that the stream encounters a vertical collapse both before and after pericenter passage, which we suggest could enhance the impact of the nozzle shock.

 After its passage at pericenter, the stream eventually collides with itself, leading to a self-crossing shock that initiates accretion disk formation \citep[e.g.][]{bonnerot2021-light}.
-Due to larger vertical widths and a potentially stronger nozzle shock, our work suggests that earlier-arriving gas in the ballistic regime would experience a prompt collision despite the offset induced by Lense-Thirring precession.
-Instead, we find that later-arriving gas in the hydrostatic regime likely misses the first collision \citep{bonnerot2021-nozzle} and continues to evolve for several orbital periods before intersecting itself \citep{guillochon2015,batra2021}.
-This effect would imply that the accretion flow is fed at a rate that differs from the initial fallback rate, leading to novel observational consequences dependent on black hole spin.
+Due to a faster vertical width increase and a potentially stronger nozzle shock, our work suggests that earlier-arriving gas in the ballistic regime can collide promptly despite the offset induced by Lense-Thirring precession.
+Instead, later-arriving gas in the hydrostatic regime is more likely to miss the first collision \citep{bonnerot2021-nozzle} and continue to evolve for several orbital periods before intersecting itself \citep{guillochon2015,batra2021}.\footnote{For our choice of parameters, the stream intersects at a distance $R\approx 100 \rt$ close to the apocenter of the most bound debris.
+At this location, Fig. \ref{fig:ellhdeltavsr} shows that the vertical width is larger for $\mu = -0.98$ than $\mu = -0.1$, favouring a prompt self-crossing shock in the ballistic regime.} This effect would imply that the accretion flow is fed at a rate that differs from the initial fallback rate, leading to novel observational consequences dependent on black hole spin.

+While our present work focuses on a single value of the black hole mass and depth of the encounter, we will carry out a more extensive exploration of the parameter space in the future.
+A possible effect of a deeper encounter is to modify the fraction of gas that belongs to the hydrostatic and ballistic regimes \citep{steinberg2019}, thus affecting the subsequent stream evolution.
+Additionally, we intend to generalize our framework to include the presence of stellar rotation and magnetic fields, which may affect the evolution of the transverse widths through the additional centrifugal \citep{golightly2019} and magnetic pressure \citep{bonnerot2017-magnetic,guillochon2017-magnetic} forces acting on the stream.